ccao-data/service-shiny-proxy/README.md

 Files in this directory have the following structure and functions:

 ```
-data/                      # External dir hosting CCAO data files, must be specified in docker-compose.yaml
 shiny_server/         # Top-level dir for hosting ShinyProxy config files
 ├ application.yml     # Configures the actual ShinyProxy app, which apps to launch, logins, etc.
 ├ docker-compose.yaml # Launches ShinyProxy with the necessary Docker config options/secrets
 ├ Dockerfile          # Builds the environment and container dependencies for running ShinyProxy
+├ .env                # File containing environmental variables used in docker-compose.yaml
 ├ README.md
 └ secrets             # Folder that must be manually created after cloning, contains login credentials
-    ├ config.json          # Docker login credentials for watching gitlab repo for updates to branches
+    ├ config.json     # Docker login credentials for watching GitLab repo for updates to branches
     ├ CCAOAPPSRV.txt  # ODBC server credentials for RPIE, formatted as a connection string
     └ CCAODATA.txt    # ODBC server credentials for CCAODATA, formatted as a connection string
 ```

 Configuration of the server is split into two parts: